 Virtual Wellness Resources

-There are a lot of unknowns in the world right now.
-Many of our daily routines have been disrupted as a result of COVID-19.
-Attending to our health and wellness and staying connected is more important than ever.
+There are a lot of unknowns in the world right now, and attending to our health and wellness and staying connected is more important than ever.
 Counseling and Testing Service (CATS) has compiled a list of free resources to help you take care of yourselves, no matter where you are.

-- Google chrome has an application that lets you watch Netflix with friends.
-Host a virtual Netflix party
+- Google Chrome has an application that lets you watch Netflix with friends and host a virtual Netflix Teleparty.

 - Go old school and phone a friend or family member and catch up with them

-- Pets are benefitting from our increased time at home.
-Share some of your best furry friend's antics with others online #SeeAPupSendAPup
+- Pets are benefiting from our increased time at home.
+Share some of your best furry friend's antics with others online on Facebook or Twitter, using #SeeAPupSendAPup.

 - The Wellness Center is offering virtual & in-person GET-FIT classes which can be accessed at your convenience.
 Students can purchase a GET-FIT pass this semester for $30.
 This allows students to participate in both virtual and in-person GET-FIT classes.
 The passport is $55 for faculty, staff, spouses, and alumni.